KemingHe/college-portfolio-2019/01-CareerGoals.markdown

 ### Forward

-In 20 years, I envision myself becoming a back-end senior developer in the fields of software engineering and artificial intelligence.
+In 20 years, I envision myself as a back-end senior developer in the fields of software engineering and artificial intelligence.
 It’s very likely for me to be working with health professional on biotech solutions to real-life patients.
-I intend to provide not only functional service, but also good service to my clients (Long, 2018), especially in terms of quality, stability, and accessibility.
+I intend to provide not only functional service, but also good service to my clients, especially in terms of quality, stability, and accessibility.
 This career track will carry on my passion for research and development, as well as real-world problem-solving.
 Though working in the interdisciplinary field of computer science and medical involves great ethical responsibilities, I shall make it thorough with great effort, knowledge and pure intentions.

-### Reference
+### Related Links

 Long, C. (2018, April 23).
 The Difference Between Jr, Mid-Level and Senior Software Developers.
 Retrieved  from [https://medium.com/deliveredtechnologies/the-difference-between-jr-mid-level-and-senior-software-developers-9ae833534f41](https://medium.com/deliveredtechnologies/the-difference-between-jr-mid-level-and-senior-software-developers-9ae833534f41).